 TANH Function in Excel

-TANH function is categories as Math or Trig function in excel returns the hyperbolic tangent function of the given number.
+TANH function is categorized as Math or Trig function in excel returns the hyperbolic tangent function of the given number.
 So you can use this function to calculate the hyperbolic tangent function of a number in Excel.

 This function is available in all versions of excel i.e. Excel 2016, Excel 2013, Excel 2010, Excel 2007, Excel 2003, Excel XP, Excel 2000, and Excel 2011 for Mac.

-TANH formula in Excel has only one compulsory parameter i.e. number.
+It has only one compulsory parameter i.e. number.